Marc Canham (footballer)

-Marc David Canham (born 11 September 1982) is a footballer who plays for Bath City as a midfielder.
+Marc David Canham (born 11 September 1982) is a former footballer who played as a midfielder.

 Career

-Born in Wegberg, North Rhine-Westphalia, Canham made his first team debut for Colchester United in a 1–0 defeat to Cardiff City on 6 April 2002.
+Canham made his first team debut for Colchester United in a 1–0 defeat to Cardiff City on 6 April 2002.
 He joined Bournemouth on non-contract terms in 2003.
 After spending five seasons with Team Bath, he joined Hayes & Yeading United in July 2009.
 The club announced that he would be released when his contract expired on 30 June and he agreed to sign for Bath City on 1 July 2010.

+In June 2022 Canham was appointed as chief football officer for the Football Association of Ireland.
+In April 2025 Canham stepped away from the role after almost 3 years in the position.